purelb/purelb/content/operation/troubleshootpure/_index.md

 We don't believe that reading logs should be necessary on a day-to-day basis but if you're in a situation where logs can be helpful here's some info to help you use them:

 PureLB pods run in the `purelb` namespace.
 There are two PureLB executables: the allocator and the lbnodeagent.
 The allocator typically runs a single pod per cluster and the lbnodeagent runs a pod on each node so you might need to examine several lbnodeagent logs before you find the one you're looking for.
-The `kubectl get -n purelb pods -owide` command can be helpful as it shows you which lbnodeagent pod is running on which node.
+The `kubectl get pods --namespace=purelb --output=wide` command can be helpful as it shows you which lbnodeagent pod is running on which node.

 We don't log timestamps since k8s adds them implicitly to all log messages.
 You can use `kubectl logs --timestamps` to see the k8s timestamps.